-This is more likely to occur with medical conditions such as pre-eclampsia.
+These are more likely to occur with medical conditions such as pre-eclampsia.

 Babies in these situations are usually small for dates and can be easily felt through the mother’s abdomen.

-It’s diagnosed when the SDP measurement is greater than 8cm or the AFI measurement is greater than 25cm.
+It’s diagnosed when the SDP measurement is greater than 8 cm or the AFI measurement is greater than 25 cm.